intro-gen-ai/AutomatedBA/src/prompt/prompt_text/prompt_openai.md

 ### Response:

-Given the database schema, here is the SQL query that answers:
+Given the database schema, here is the SQL query that answerse:

 ```sql